mjordan/islandora_solution_pack_xml/modules/islandora_simple_xml_context/README.md

 ## Usage

 Install and configure.
 To create a context, go to Structure > Context and click on Add.
-The conditions and reactions listed above will appear in their respective sections of the context form.
+The 'Islandora Simple XML root element' condition will be available in the context form.

 No additional software or libraries need to be installed.